Uncover the best things to do in Asheville with kids, including outdoor activities, museums, and farms. Meet a dinosaur, zipline, and sit in a plane.

 Beyond the home tour, families can spend some pent-up energy frolicking through the gardens or on one of the many Biltmore estate trails.

-For kid-friendly Biltmore Estate restaurants, head to Stable Cafe and Village Social.
+For kid-friendly Biltmore Estate restaurants and dining, head to Stable Cafe and Village Social.
 Both feature children’s menus.
 Of course, grab an ice cream treat at The Creamery.

-While the Biltmore is one of the pricier Asheville kids’ activities or excursions, it’s more than worth the ticket price for the abundance of value.
+While the Biltmore is one of the pricier Asheville kids’ activities, it’s more than worth the ticket price for the abundance of value.

 Biltmore | 1 Lodge Street, Asheville NC 28803